IMPORTANT! As of August 1, 2025, the testing requirements to obtain a first-time Learner License have changed. (See details below.)

 5. Estimate of Fees

-Our office accepts cash, check, debit cards, and credit cards.
-A $2.50 processing fee for debit cards and a 2.5% processing fee (minimum of $2.50) for credit cards will apply.
-Our office does not retain any portion of this fee.
+Our office accepts cash, check, debit cards, and credit cards for in-person transactions.
+A $2.75 processing fee applies to debit card payments, and a 2.75% processing fee (minimum of $2.75) applies to credit card payments.
+Our office does not retain any portion of these fees.

 - Service Fee: $6.25*